GNOME/gnome-builder/doc/plugins/greeter.rst

 Project Miners
 ==============

-To add projects to the "Other Projects" section of the greeter, you must implement a project miner.
+To add projects to the project list section of the greeter, you must implement a project miner.
 You might want one of these if you would like to show projects that are found through an external service such as gitlab or from mining the users home directory.

 To do this, we must implement an ``Ide.ProjectMiner`` which emits the ``Ide.ProjectMiner::discovered()`` signal when a project has been discovered.